-On March 12, 2020, the Court gave preliminary approval to a nationwide settlement between plaintiff vehicle owners and lessees and Mercedes-Benz.
+In September, 2020, the Court granted final approval to a nationwide settlement between plaintiff vehicle owners and lessees and Mercedes-Benz.
 This Settlement ends the class action product defect litigation over claims that certain Mercedes-Benz vehicles were affected by HVAC system defects that led to noxious odors inside the vehicles that could be severe enough to render the luxury vehicles unfit for driving.
 Read a copy of the Settlement Agreement.

 The Settlement provides two benefits to Class Members: (1) cash reimbursement for costs paid for repairs related to a customer complaint of moldy, mildew-y, or similar odor emanating from the vehicle’s HVAC system including cleaning the evaporator and replacing the filter, and (2) coverage for those repairs in the future.
 The percentage of reimbursement or coverage is on a sliding scale based on the age of the vehicle.